 Think it Through

-Whenever you are publishing on a controversial subject, read the article over multiple times to make sure that it will interpreted exactly the way you want.
-For example, humor can be an effective communications tool, but humor in an article about a controversial subject will probably been seen in poor taste.
-Also consider the ‘ripples’ your article might have on social media if it gets shared widely.
+Whenever you are publishing on a controversial subject, read the article over multiple times to make sure that it will be interpreted exactly the way you want.
+For example, humor can be an effective communications tool, but humor in an article about a controversial subject will probably be seen in poor taste.
+Also, consider the “ripples” your article might have on social media if it gets shared widely.
 Make sure you’re prepared to defend your position if needed.

-For more helpful tips and insights about managing your publications and social media, please consult with the experts at Tucker/Hall.
+For more helpful tips and insights about managing your publications and social media, contact our experts at Tucker/Hall.